Skip to main content

 Activity Definition

-In the Temporal Python SDK, you define an Activity by decorating a function with @activity.defn.
+In the Temporal Python SDK, you define an Activity by decorating a method with @activity.defn.

 First, the withdraw() Activity takes the details about the transfer and calls a service to process the withdrawal: